May 11th, Year of our Fair Lord 9, Central Jonestown

 “You can take it as far as the station, then take the underground.
 Take your brothers.”

 You didn’t argue when people were under thrall.
 If they were convinced that a stranger—or, worse, the Slight Twice King—could look after the children they’d raised for nineteen years, they could not be reasoned with.
 The anxiety of being late weighed on Jill’s blindly practical side.
 Her mother hadn’t even asked about the gun.
 Not knowing what else to do with it, Jill was just holding the heavy thing at her side.

 Jill’s mother had had strange ideas about the King when she’d first seen his posters.
 The strangeness of it had been the indifference, even after the reelection.
 You voted for the party, after all, not the people in it, she’d said.
 Everyone had a chance to participate in politics.
 That was the good thing about democracy.
-Like many people, Jill’s mother didn’t seem to remember that “President Kennick” wasn’t human, but you couldn’t argue with someone once they were charmed, her boyfriend insisted, not at the risk of your life.
+Like many people, Jill’s mother didn’t seem to remember that “President Kennick” wasn’t human, but you couldn’t argue with someone once they were charmed, her boyfriend always insisted.

 Jill took up her backpack and headed down to the bus stop.
 It seemed pointless to pack anything new.
 She would tell her teachers she forgot, said the incorrigible practicality.
 There was no use trying if you didn’t even know you’d arrive.

 The bus was packed.
 The big man in his big suit with his big shoulders sat only just comfortable in the aisle seat, pinning her to the window.
 Jill had thrown a windbreaker over her clothes, the kind of light, rustling jacket that had no commitment to its tailor’s intended shape.
 The gun was under it.
 She eyed the sign at the front of the bus: “No Firearms.
 No Phones.”
 She looked at the tired, thoughtful, angry, daydreaming faces of her fellow passengers.
 She glanced down.